FeithNoir/FeithBlogApi/README.md

 # Feith Blog: Full-Stack Application

-Welcome to the Feith Blog, a full-stack web application built with a .NET 8 backend and a Vue.js frontend.
-This project is designed to provide a modern, performant, and secure platform for artists to create and manage their blog posts.
+Welcome to the Feith Blog, a full-stack web application built with a .NET 8 backend.
+This project is designed to provide a modern, performant, and secure platform for users to register and log in.

 The application follows a clean architecture with a strong separation of concerns, uses JWT-based authentication, and leverages Entity Framework Core for data persistence.

 ## Features

-- **Full-Stack Solution:** A complete web application with a .NET backend and a Vue.js frontend.
 - **.NET 8 Backend:** Built on the latest long-term support version of .NET, providing a robust and scalable foundation.
-- **Vue.js Frontend:** A reactive and modern user interface for a seamless user experience.
-- **RESTful API:** A comprehensive set of API endpoints for managing blog posts.
+- **RESTful API:** A comprehensive set of API endpoints for user authentication.
-- **Authentication & Authorization:** Secure endpoints using JSON Web Tokens (JWT) to ensure that only authenticated artists can create or modify posts.
+- **Authentication & Authorization:** Secure endpoints using JSON Web Tokens (JWT) to ensure that only authenticated users can access protected resources.
 - **Entity Framework Core:** Data access is managed through EF Core with a SQLite database for local development.
+- **Repository Pattern:** The data access layer uses the repository pattern for a clean separation of concerns.
 - **Clean Architecture:** The solution is structured into distinct layers:
   - `Api`: The presentation layer, containing API controllers.
-  - `Business`: The application layer, holding business logic and services.
+  - `Business`: Contains the repository implementations.
-  - `Core`: The domain layer, containing core entities, DTOs, and models.
+  - `Core`: The domain layer, containing core entities, interfaces for repositories, and DTOs.
-  - `Data`: The infrastructure layer, managing data access with EF Core.
+  - `Data`: The infrastructure layer, managing the database context and migrations with EF Core.

 ## Getting Started